pdeschen/wuff-wiki/Create-OSGi-bundle-and-use-it-in-Equinox-app.md

   **CHECK:** Each product in "tutorials/MyEquinoxApp/build/output" contains "MyBundle" and "MyEquinoxApp" bundles in "plugins" subfolder and in "configuration/config.ini".

-  **CHECK:** The product matching your OS/architecture is runnable.
+  **CHECK:** Each generated product is runnable on corresponding OS and architecture.
 Upon run, it prints "Hello, world!" to the console.

 The example code for this page: [tutorialExamples/EquinoxApp-4](../tree/master/tutorialExamples/EquinoxApp-4).